ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 - `CORRECTNESS comment`: the documentation for a `constraint` in Zebra's code.
 - `task`: an async task can execute code independently of other tasks, using cooperative multitasking.
+- `contention`: slower execution because multiple tasks are waiting to acquire a lock, buffer/batch slot, or readiness.
+- `missed wakeup`: a task `hang`s because it is never scheduled for wakeup.
-- `deadlock`: a `hang` that stops an async task executing code.
+- `deadlock`: a `hang` that stops an async task executing code, because it is waiting for a lock, slot, or task readiness.
-        For example: a task is never woken up.
+        For example: a task is waiting for a service to be ready, but the service readiness depends on that task making progress.
 - `starvation` or `livelock`: a `hang` that executes code, but doesn't do anything useful.
 For example: a loop never terminates.